-Sea Trials garners a Kirkus starred review and recognition as a book of the month.
+Sea Trials garnered a Kirkus starred review and recognition as a Kirkus best book of the month (April 2017) and Kirkus best book of 2017!
 Read the full Kirkus review here: https://www.kirkusreviews.com/book-reviews/wendy-hinman/sea-trials1/

 For a digital review copy, visit this NetGalley link and log in: http://netgal.ly/a6Myce